-- Support for the management of the Technopoles of Emilia-Romagna; - Support for the acquisition of innovative services by SMEs; - Promotion of investments in Emilia-Romagna under Regional Law 14 of 18/07/14; - Incentives for innovative startups; - Support for small and medium-sized enterprises organised into networks for the realisation of innovation projects; - Strategic industrial research projects aimed at priority fields of the S3; - Attraction of investments in advanced sectors of Industry 4.0; - Strategic industrial research projects in the energy sector Call for groupings of research laboratories; - Research and development projects of enterprises Call for small, medium and large enterprises in individual or associated form; - Strategic industrial research projects Call for groupings of research laboratories.
+- support for the management of the Technopoles of Emilia-Romagna; - support for the acquisition of innovative services by SMEs; - promotion of investments in Emilia-Romagna under Regional Law 14 of 18/07/14; - incentives for innovative start-ups; - support for small and medium-sized enterprises organised into networks for the realisation of innovation projects; - strategic industrial research projects aimed at priority fields of the S3;

+- attraction of investments in advanced sectors of Industry 4.0; - strategic industrial research projects in the energy sector Call for groupings of research laboratories; - research and development projects of enterprises Call for small, medium and large enterprises in individual or associated form; - strategic industrial research projects Call for groupings of research laboratories.

 Priority 3 - Competitiveness and attractiveness of the production system.
 In order to increase the competitiveness and attractiveness of industry, the Priority focuses on supporting the growth of productive investments, the internationalisation of businesses, the creation of new businesses, promoting, among other things, direct incentives and interventions to support access to credit.
-A total amount of €120,473,818 has been allocated to the Priority which seek to promote the following objectives:
+A total amount of €120,473,818 has been allocated to the Priority which seeks to promote the following objectives:

-- Creating and consolidating micro, small and medium-sized enterprises; - Supporting the introduction and effective use of ICT tools in SMEs; - Qualification and innovation of entrepreneurial activities in areas with a greater tourist vocation and growth opportunities in the cultural and creative supply chains; - Restarting the investment system's propensity to invest; - Supporting internationalisation processes; - Improving access to credit through provision of guarantees for growth, diversification and internationalisation projects.
+- creating and consolidating micro, small and medium-sized enterprises; - supporting the introduction and effective use of ICT tools in SMEs; - qualification and innovation of entrepreneurial activities in areas with a greater tourist vocation and growth opportunities in the cultural and creative supply chains; - restarting the investment system's propensity to invest; - supporting internationalisation processes; - improving access to credit through provision of guarantees for growth, diversification and internationalisation projects.